shojuro/JustSpeakMVP/VERCEL_ENV_SETUP.md

 # Vercel Environment Variables Setup

-## Quick Fix for Deployment Error
+## Quick Fix for Deployment Errors

+### Error 1: "No Next.js version detected"
+This error can occur if Vercel is not looking in the correct directory.
+Since your repository root is already the Next.js application directory, ensure that:
+1. In Vercel Dashboard, the "Root Directory" setting is empty or set to "./"
+2. The repository is connected correctly (not pointing to a parent directory)

-The error "Environment Variable 'NEXT_PUBLIC_SUPABASE_URL' references Secret 'supabase-url', which does not exist" occurs because Vercel is looking for secrets that haven't been created yet.
+### Error 2: "Environment Variable references Secret which does not exist"
+This occurs because Vercel is looking for secrets that haven't been created yet.

 ## Setup Instructions